Azure-Samples/container-apps-store-api-microservice/README.md

 ### Option 1: Build and run with GitHub Codespaces (recommended)

 #### Pre-requisites
 - A GitHub account with access to [GitHub Codespaces](https://github.com/features/codespaces)

+#### Steps
+1. Select **Code** and open in Codespace from GitHub
+2. After the codespaces has initialized, select to debug and run **All Containers** to run the sample locally

 ### Option 2: Build and run with VS Code Dev Containers